-Inmi is a landscape designer in the Houston studio who specializes in flexible open space design and public realm activation.
-Originally trained as an architect in Japan, Inmi was introduced to landscape architecture through her experience designing spaces where people could move fluidly between indoor spaces and outdoor landscapes.
-Her curiosity encouraged her to move to the United States to study landscape architecture and she graduated with a Master of Landscape Architecture from Louisiana State University in May 2018.
-At Asakura Robinson, she is working on various projects from residential to commercial.
-Her portfolio includes projects such as residential gathering spaces for Addison Square, Quitman bike lane design, and Tomochichi Courthouse.
+After working as an architect in Japan, Inmi Moon began to recognize the importance of outside space.
+She believes that the space people use should take advantages of both buildings and landscape.
+Her curiosity encouraged her to move to the United States, and she graduated with a Master of Landscape Architecture from Louisiana State University in 2018.
+At Asakura Robinson, she works on a variety of projects, from residential to commercial.
+Her portfolio includes projects such as residential gathering spaces for Addison Parks, Quitman bike lane design, and landscape design for Houston Community College.

 If you could work on a project anywhere in the world where would it be?